Pikmingamer9539/Pikmingamer9539/README.md

 - 👋 Hi, I’m @Pikmingamer9539
 - 👀 I’m interested in gaming
-- 🌱 I’m currently learning- it's None of your buisness
 - 💞️ I’m NOT looking to collaborate on anything
 - 📫 How to reach me:Discord.
 Use the link.
 Or E-mail.
 - 😄 Pronouns:Any